-Accounts Receivable, Net - Receivables consist of amounts due from the federal government, state and local governments, and private sources in connection with reimbursement of allowable expenditures made pursuant to contracts and grants, and pledges that are verifiable, measurable, and expected to be collected and available for expenditures for which the resource provider's conditions have been satisfied.
+Accounts Receivable - Receivables consist of amounts due from the federal government, state and local governments, and private sources in connection with reimbursement of allowable expenditures made pursuant to contracts and grants, and pledges that are verifiable, measurable, and expected to be collected and available for expenditures for which the resource provider's conditions have been satisfied.
 Receivables are recorded net of estimated uncollectible amounts.
+Management has evaluated receivables and determined an allowance is not necessary for fiscal years ended June 30, 2024 and 2023.